 "I am very pleased that zoo director Manfred Niekisch will continue to drive the zoo and its development forward for another year," says Ina Hartwig, head of the department for culture and science.
 "Many projects were initiated and realized by Manfred Niekisch.
 The most current project is the construction of a new penguin enclosure - the prepared construction work has just begun.
 I presented the plans for the new penguin facility with Manfred Niekisch two weeks after taking office, and I look forward to its opening in 2018."
 Due to his age, Niekisch's term would end on December 31 this year, but he will now steer the zoo's fortunes for another year.

-"Experiencing Animals - Preserving Nature," the zoo's strong motto, "Experience animals - preserve nature", is Niekisch lives with skin and hair.
-The Zoo's motto is "Experience animals - preserve nature".
-He tirelessly promotes nature and species conservation worldwide and is driving the expansion of the zoo forward: opening of the Borgori Forest ape house in 2008, opening of the Gibbon House in 2009, opening of the facility for howler monkeys and spectacled bears Ukumari-Land with new entrance area in 2013, opening of the quarantine station in 2014, starting signal for the new construction of the Penguin Facility in 2016.
-"I still have a lot of ideas for the zoo“, says Niekisch, "it burns under my nails to continue working and to implement the visions that I have worked out with my team."
+"Experiencing Animals - Preserving Nature," the zoo's strong motto, is something Niekisch lives by with his skin and hair.
+He tirelessly promotes nature and species conservation worldwide and drives the expansion of the zoo: opening of the Borgori Forest ape house in 2008, opening of the gibbon house in 2009, opening of the Ukumari Land facility for howler monkeys and spectacled bears with a new entrance area in 2013, opening of the quarantine station in 2014, and the go-ahead for the construction of the new penguin facility in 2016.
+"I still have many ideas for the zoo," says Niekisch, "it burns under my nails to continue working and to implement the visions that I have worked out with my team."